jundalisay/superb/content/en/research/hume/treatise/book-1/part-3/section-14.md

+---
+title: "Cause and Effect Need to be Tied to Each Other"
+heading: Section 14
+description: "Education is disclaimed by philosophy as a fallacious assent to any opinion"
+image: /covers/treatise.jpg
+weight: 28
+author: David Hume
+icon: /avatars/hume.png
+---

-Section 14: Cause and Effect Need to be Tied to Each Other The Efficacy of Causes Creates a Needed and Consequential Connection from Its Effects I have explained how we:
+## The Efficacy of Causes Creates a Needed and Consequential Connection from Its Effects

+I have explained how we:
-reason beyond our immediate impressions, and conclude that such causes must have such effects
+- reason beyond our immediate impressions, and
+- conclude that such causes must have such effects

 Why do cause and effect need to be connected to each other?
 (Section 2)

 All our ideas are derived from impressions.